 The tech skills your employees need will vary depending on the nature of your business, so you may have to find more than one training provider, or find one who specializes in your industry.
 If you use cloud solutions or other tools alongside Salesforce, your IT partner should be able to point you in the direction of training and how to use it.
 Sometimes they also have their own programs and can deliver training to groups or departments onsite.

-Post-pandemic, a lot of people are looking for increased job security.
+After a turbulent time for employees around the world, a lot of people are looking for increased job security.
 If you can offer that, you’ll find that the right candidate will be loyal and committed to their role, especially if you also provide perks such as career progression.
 The Careers and Hiring Guide found that over a third of respondents (35%) who are currently working as freelancers would move to a permanent position.
 There are a number of factors which would influence that decision, including job security (this was number one for 78%), career progression, a good benefits package and flexible working.

 Despite the lure of permanent staff, there are a lot of benefits to a company by choosing to use contractors.
 During busier periods, on large projects requiring specialist skills that you don’t have in-house or when working to complete a deadline, it can be good to bring Salesforce professionals in for a short period of time to help get projects over the line.